-I recommend a budget of at least a couple of thousand pounds to get you started.
+“I recommend a budget of at least a couple of thousand pounds to get you started.
 This is to make the time for the campaign set up worthwhile.
 It is best practice to test 2-3 audiences with the same ads so you can determine which works better.
 You can then begin to optimise the campaigns by allocating more budget to better performing audiences and pausing weaker performing ones.”

 Emilia added, “It’s not a new thing to promote lead magnets on LinkedIn.
 As with all marketing, getting the content right is about aligning content to your goals.
 Know what appeals to what audience at every stage of the buying cycle.

-Trying to attract new audiences with product-led ads is unlikely to yield much interest.
-These ads are too bottom of funnel for people who haven’t ever come across your brand before.
+“Trying to attract new audiences with product-led ads is unlikely to yield much interest.
+These ads are too bottom of the funnel for people who haven’t ever come across your brand before.
 The only get around is if you’re promoting an amazing offer.

-For B2B businesses that have a long sales cycle, running ads to promote gated long-form content can work well.
+“For B2B businesses that have a long sales cycle, running ads to promote gated long-form content can work well.
 Offer a useful nugget of insight in return for contact information.
 This is a much more seamless way of engaging with a new audience.
 Try an informative video, data-led content or a whitepaper.
 Once users have interacted with these gated content ads, you can then begin to re-target with more product-specific ads.”

+Just like with any marketing activity, you should set your KPIs to align with the goals of the ad campaigns.
 For lead gen forms on LinkedIn, obviously the number of leads is the main KPI.
 But, you can go beyond that.

 LinkedIn lead generation forms are a great opportunity to get your product front of mind to a very targeted audience.
 By tracking revenue generated, you get a true return on your ad spend, and visibility on your lead generation.
-Ultimately, you’ll see a huge impact your bottom line.
+Ultimately, you’ll see a huge impact on your bottom line.